albinjal/Gravity_Simulator/README.md

 4. Run Simulation.py with: Python3 Simulation.py
 5. Simulation gif should be in the "Gifs" folder

-This project was made to practice object oriented programming in Python.
+This project was made to practice object-oriented programming in Python.